Award-winning PDF software

 Instructions and Help about Va accrued benefits fact sheet

-In this video we'll be discussing disability benefits for widows and widowers of deceased veterans my name is Zack Evans and I'm a disability benefits attorney with Woods and woods attorneys in Evansville Indiana the three types of benefits that we're gonna limit this video to are accrued substitution and di see benefits or dependency and indemnity compensation benefits those are commonly known as death benefits so the first category accrued benefits you must file within one year of the veterans death it is a standalone claim and your entitlement to accrued benefits is based on claims pending at the time of the veterans death so you can't start a new claim if you submit an accrued claim you can't open a new issue unfortunately under the accrued benefits tract it is a closed record so you cannot submit additional evidence the amount of your accrued benefits if it's a death on or after December 16 2023 it's the total amount of past due benefits that would have or should have been awarded to the veteran if the death is prior to December 16 2023 you're limited to two years of past due benefits now that's not the most recent two years so the two years right before death it's just any two years there's been some litigation in court that has drawn out that distinction previously the VA was limiting it to the two years right before death but that's inappropriate the second type is substitution substitution claims are very special they are the same qualifications that will get you into an accrued claimant position will qualify you for substitution but there are some big differences so the the biggest of them is that it's not a separate claim the substitute stands in place of the vet I like...
+In this video, we'll be discussing disability benefits for widows and widowers of deceased veterans.
+My name is Zack Evans and I'm a disability benefits attorney with Woods and Woods Attorneys in Evansville, Indiana.
+The three types of benefits that we're going to limit this video to are accrued, substitution, and DIC benefits, commonly known as death benefits.
+The first category, accrued benefits, require you to file within one year of the veteran's death.
+It is a standalone claim, and your entitlement to accrued benefits is based on claims pending at the time of the veteran's death.
+Unfortunately, you cannot start a new claim if you submit an accrued claim.
+Additionally, under the accrued benefits tract, it is a closed record, so you cannot submit additional evidence.
+The amount of your accrued benefits depends on the date of the veteran's death.
+If it's a death on or after December 16, 2003, it is the total amount of past due benefits that would have or should have been awarded to the veteran.
+If the death is prior to December 16, 2003, you're limited to two years of past due benefits.
+Notably, the two years are not necessarily the most recent two years before death, as previously mandated by the VA.
+There has been some litigation in court that has clarified this distinction.
+The second type is substitution.
+Substitution claims have similar qualifications to accrued claims, but there are some significant differences.
+The substitute stands in place of the veteran, essentially like a baton being passed.
+Unlike accrued claims, substitution is not a separate claim.
+Therefore, in a substitution claim, you are just a substituted claimant standing in the veteran's shoes.
+Unlike accrued claims, substitution allows you to submit new evidence.
+This is advantageous if there is missing information or an expert...